 While we know to be wary of strangers we meet in public, it can sometimes be difficult to remember that there are just as many, if not more, people with malicious intent on the internet.
 The telltale signs of someone who is dishonest and intends to do us harm can be vastly different online vs. in person.
 Who really is that person you’re communicating with online?

 With more and more people going online every day, many criminals have moved away from in-person petty crime and scams and toward online fraud and attacks.
 Seniors, unfortunately, have become a prime target for many of these scammers.
-However, there are many techniques that everyone can use to identify possible criminals online before they can cause any real harm.
+Businesses are enlisting the help of cyber insurance to mitigate these risks, but on a personal level there are many techniques that everyone can use to identify possible criminals online before they can cause any real harm.

 Statistics, Online Crimes Against Seniors, By the Numbers

 - $30 billion - The estimated amount that seniors lose each year due to online scams